cisagov/cool-accounts/terraform/README.md

 # cool-terraform-account - terraform subdirectory #

-This subdirectory contains Terraform code to create the COOL terraform account.
+This subdirectory contains Terraform code to create the COOL "terraform" account.
 It creates:

 * The S3 bucket used to store Terraform state.
 * The DynamoDB table used for Terraform state locking.